IBM/zos_mq_operator/README.md

 The [IBM Operator Collection SDK](https://github.com/IBM/operator-collection-sdk/tree/main) provides the resources and tools needed to develop Operator Collections against the IBM® z/OS® Cloud Broker.

 The [IBM MQ Resources Operator Collection (zos_mq_operator)](https://github.com/IBM/zos_mq_operator) sample is implemented as a sub-operator of the IBM z/OS Cloud Broker, and can be installed and invoked from the Red Hat® OpenShift Console.
 It includes a set of **Provided APIs** that can be used to manage IBM MQ **Local** and **Alias** queues, and **Server Connection** channels on a ZosEndpoint.
-ZosEndpoints are a function of the z/OS Cloud Broker and allow a mapping to be created to a z/OS Logical Partition (LPAR) where an existing IBM MQ for z/OS Queue Manager is running.
+ZosEndpoints are a function of the z/OS Cloud Broker and allow a mapping to be created to a z/OS Logical Partition (LPAR) where an existing stand-alone IBM MQ for z/OS Queue Manager is running.
 If required, an instance of a z/OS Cloud Broker and instances of specific ZosEndpoints can be configured ahead of time by a Systems Programmer.
 This would allow end users to simply create resources on defined ZosEndpoints.

 Some IBM MQ customers were asked if they had a requirement to provision IBM MQ for z/OS Queue Managers.
 The general view was that this was not currently a requirement since users already had existing queue managers defined.
 If you do not have an existing Queue Manager defined, you can stand-up one in a **Wazi Sandbox**.
 Refer to section **IBM Wazi Sandbox** below.